Eczema

 • Inadequate strength, amount and formulation of topical corticosteroid prescribed.

-• Advising corticosteroid use for a certain number of days rather than using daily until the eczema has completely cleared i.e. skin feels smooth.
+• Advising corticosteroid use for a certain number of days rather than using daily until the eczema has completely cleared i.e. skin feels smooth and itch free.

 • If treatment is ceased before the skin has returned to normal, it is more likely to flare again quickly.